 Teaching

-I never planned on becoming a teacher, but upon reflection, in many ways I have been teaching photography my whole life.
-My public high school did not have a photography class, but it did have a darkroom, and I taught myself how to use the equipment and took a community college photography course.
-I was then accepted to the University of Iowa, which had a good art school, and quickly declared a photography emphasis and properly fell in love with the medium.
-After receiving my BFA with Honors, I was accepted into the MFA photo program at the California Institute of the Arts.
-Realizing I was unable to afford the tuition, I instead apprenticed a handful of professional photographers, and after moving to Manhattan in 1994, I started my own business, primarily shooting still life for advertising agencies and magazines.
-Along the way, I taught photography to kids at an arts summer camp in New Jersey, a workshop at the International Center for Photography, and a studio photography class at FIT, and now as the Photography Teacher at Newark Academy.
-I have been the mentor for a dozen or so young photography assistants who have since become professionals in their own right.
+I never planned on becoming a teacher, but in many ways, I've been teaching photography my entire life.
+My high school didn't offer a photography class, but it did have a darkroom.
+I taught myself how to use the equipment and took a photography course at a community college.
+Later, I was accepted to the University of Iowa, which had a strong art program, and I quickly declared a photography emphasis, falling deeply in love with the medium.
+After earning my BFA with honors, I was accepted into the MFA program in photography at the California Institute of the Arts.
+However, due to tuition costs, I decided to apprentice with a handful of professional photographers instead.
+In 1994, I moved to Manhattan and started my own business, primarily shooting still life for advertising agencies and magazines.

 * * *